nicksmith100/shakermaker/README.md

   In addition, I asked a number of friends and family members to test the website on their devices, with only one bug reported (see below).

 ### Bugs and fixes

-- #### No database content on specific device

-  One test user reported that no ingredients or search results could be retrieved using any method.
-They were using Chrome 115.0.5790.166 on a Moto G31(W) phone running Android 11.
-Suspecting this to be a database issue I asked them to try again later, using Incognito mode in case any content was cached, but they got the same result.
-I was unable to replicate this issue and all other test users reported full functionality.

 - #### Empty page when selecting "Search by ingredients"